More than 130 years of compassionate, high quality care

-The National Board of Little Company of Mary Health Care, appointed by Calvary Ministries, is responsible for the overall governance of the growing range of health, community and aged care services.
+The National Board of Little Company of Mary Health Care, appointed by Calvary Ministries, is responsible for the overall governance of the growing range of health, home and aged care services.

-Our mission is to provide health care to the most vulnerable, including those reaching the end of their life.
-We provide aged and community care, acute and sub-acute health care; and specialist palliative care and comprehensive care for people in the final year of life.
+Our mission is to provide quality, compassionate health care to the most vulnerable, including those reaching the end of their life.
+We provide aged and home care, acute and sub-acute health care; and specialist palliative care and comprehensive care for people in the final year of life.

 Sister Brigid Rosser, the youngest founding Sister, remained in Australia and saw the foundation eventually flourish.
 She kept a diary of the trip out and of the early days in Australia.
 She closes her diary: